1nteg3r/pyfizzbuzz/README.md

 # pyfizzbuzz
-Easiest way to do a fizzbuzz in python
+Easiest way to do a fizzbuzz in python( with a user-set range)